Customer Discovery's Critical Role in Startup Creation

 Turning customer discovery questions into actionable next steps with our partners

 The customer discovery process aims to reach a saturation point when interviews no longer provide new insights and similar patterns emerge among our discussions.
+This means we've extracted all relevant info possible.

+The number of interviews required to reach this point differs for each Build program we execute.
 Sometimes, it takes just five target-audience conversations.
 Other times, it takes 100.
-It depends entirely on the complexity of the problem and customers' JTBD.
+It depends entirely on the complexity of the problem at hand.

 1) Assemble phase: Identity potential customers and JTBD